RedPitaya/Documentation/_build/html/_sources/appsFeatures/remoteControl/scpi.rst.txt

     .. figure:: img/scpi-development.png

 #.
 Start the SCPI server by selecting the RUN button.
-Please note the IP of your Red Pitaya (in our case, 192.168.178.100) board, as it will be needed to establish a socket communication with your board.
-Alternatively, you can use the *"rp-xxxxxx.local"* address instead of the IP address.
+Please note the IP addreess (in our case, *192.168.178.100*) or the .local address (in our case, *rp-f03e5f.local*) of your Red Pitaya board , as it will be needed to establish a socket communication with your board.

     .. figure:: img/scpi-app-run.png